cisco/mindmeld/source/userguide/auto_annotator.rst

 Using the Bootstrap Annotator
 ----------------------------
 The :class:`BootstrapAnnotator` speeds up the data annotation process of new queries.
 When a :class:`BootstrapAnnotator` is instantiated a :class:`NaturalLanguageProcessor` is built for your app.
 For each intent, an entity recognizer is trained on the existing labeled data.
 The :class:`BootstrapAnnotator` uses these entity recognizers to predict and label the entities for your app if you have existing labeled queries.
-The :class:`BootstrapAnnotator` labels the entities for new queries using the trained entity recognizer for the given.
+The :class:`BootstrapAnnotator` labels the entities for new queries using the trained entity recognizer for each given intent.

 First, ensure that files that you would like to label have the same name or pattern.
 For example, you may label your files :attr:`bootstrap.txt` across all intents.